10 Days Central Tibet and Everest Base Camp Tour

 Day 3: Tsetang to Gyantse (3950m) via Yamdrok Lake

 Today, you will drive from Lhasa to Gyantse.
 On the way, you will cross over the Gangbala Pass (4790m) to view Yamdrok Lake and Mt.
 Nyenchen Khangsar (7191m).
-Besides, you can also appreciate Korola Glacier on the roadside.
+Besides, you can also appreciate Karola Glacier on the roadside.
 At Manak Dam Lake, tourists can hang pray flag at Simila Mountain Pass.
 Finally, you will arrive at Gyantse, the historically Tibet's third largest city after Lhasa and Shigatse.

 Stay overnight in Gyantse.